-History of the Social Work Program

-O
+HISTORY OF THE DEPARTMENT OF SOCIAL WORK

-Hio University has a long-standing commitment to social work education.
+Ohio University has a long-standing commitment to social work education.
 Nearly 70 years ago, the university instituted courses related to the provision of social services through the Department of Sociology.
 Included was the opportunity for field experience.
 Students and their professors established “centers” to provide recreation, counseling, referral and other services in mining and rural poverty areas.
-By 1939, the program had expanded to include not only courses related to almost every social service but also supportive courses in sociology, psychology, economics, government and home economics.
+By 1939, the program had expanded to include not only courses related to almost every social service but also supportive courses in sociology, psychology, economics, government, and home economics.
 These were required courses designed to prepare students to function as social workers in public and private agencies.

 For a brief period, the Department of Sociology offered an M.A. degree in Social Work.
 This was soon combined with Sociology’s master’s degree.
 The Department of Sociology was among the first members of the National Association of Schools of Social Work.

 In 1952, the Department of Sociology hired its first social worker to direct the Social Work Program.
 In 1954, the department became a member of the Council on Social Work Education.
-In 1968 the university established the Social Work Program as a separate department within the College of Arts and Sciences.
+In 1968, the university established the Social Work Program as a separate department within the College of Arts and Sciences.
 The first social work majors were graduated in 1969.
 In 1970, the department was awarded Constituent Membership status in the Council on Social Work Education.
 The following year, it achieved “approved” status under the newly effective Standards for Approval of Undergraduate Programs.
 The department’s approved status was reaffirmed annually until 1974.
 At that time, the Council on Social Work Education initially accredited the department, which has maintained this status since then.

-In 1999, the Social Work Program admitted its first class in the Master of Social Work Program.
+In 1999, the Department of Social Work admitted its first class in the Master of Social Work Program.
 In 2000, it added an Advanced Standing component.
 The MSW Program was accredited by the Council on Social Work Education in 2002.
-In 2004 the program added a modified part-time option and began its first regional campus cohort program on the Eastern Campus.
-In 2008, the program received its first accreditation reaffirmation from the Council on Social Work Education and began a second Regional Cohort on the Cambridge Campus of Ohio University-Zanesville.
-In 2009 the program began to offer the MSW on the Chillicothe Regional Campus and at Shawnee State University.
+In 2004, the program added a modified part-time option and began its first regional campus cohort program on the Eastern Campus.
+In 2008, the program received its first accreditation reaffirmation from the Council on Social Work Education and began a second regional cohort on the Cambridge Campus of Ohio University-Zanesville.
+In 2009, the program began to offer the MSW on the Chillicothe Regional Campus and at Shawnee State University.

-In 2011, the Social Work Program moved from the College of Arts and Sciences to the College of Health Sciences and Professions to become the Social Work program in the multi-program Department of Social and Public Health.
+In 2011, the Department of Social Work moved from the College of Arts and Sciences to the College of Health Sciences and Professions to become the Social Work program in the multi-program Department of Social and Public Health.
 In 2012, the University switched from a three-quarter academic schedule to a two-semester one.
 This process enabled the program to revise and refine the MSW curriculum.
-As part of this change, the program program enhanced the macro practice content in the advanced curriculum and eliminated the Administrative Track of the program.
+As part of this change, the program enhanced the macro practice content in the advanced curriculum and eliminated the Administrative Track of the program.
 In 2012, a four-year part time enrollment option was added.
-At that time, a move to a hybrid partial on-line program was also instituted.

-of program grew too large to remain in the Department of Social and Public Health so became the (DSW).
-In addition, the DSW started a of a
+At that time, a move to a hybrid partial online program was also instituted.
+In Spring of 2019, the program grew too large to remain in the Department of Social and Public Health so became the Department of Social Work (DSW).
+In addition, the DSW started a 100% online part-time Advanced Standing MSW program.
+In Fall 2019, the department added a 100% online part-time Foundation program.
+These programs were approved by CSWE in fall of 2018 by submission of a mini self-study.

-OVERVIEW OF THE SOCIAL WORK PROGRAM MSW PROGRAM
+OVERVIEW OF THE MSW PROGRAM

 Special Program Focus